BabakHemmatian/Marijuana_Legalization_Corpus_Study/README.md

 # Reddit Discourse about Marijuana Legalization
 This study, in collaboration with [Sloman Lab](https://sites.google.com/site/slomanlab/) and [AI Lab](https://brown.edu/Research/AI/people/carsten.html) at Brown University, involves applying unsupervised and supervised machine learning methods to examine temporal trends in discourse about marijuana legalization on Reddit since 2008.

-Raw and processed versions of corpus and models, as well as detailed descriptions of the procedures used in this study can be found [here](https://drive.google.com/open?id=17PjV5gPub15kSaHpw9JVP1SNpj1k3vK-).

 Acknowledgment: The basis for the code in the current repository is [this](https://github.com/BabakHemmatian/Gay_Marriage_Corpus_Study]) study on same-sex marriage discourse, which was developed in collaboration with Sabina J. Sloman from Carnegie Mellon University, and Steven A. Sloman and Uriel Cohen Priva from Brown University.

 ## To setup conda environment
 1. Make sure you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) installed.
-2. Clone this respository and be sure to switch to the debugging branch.
+2. Clone this respository.
-**NOTE:** The debugging branch will soon be merged with master.
 3. You will have to install spacy en_core_web_sm manually.
 To do this first run <kbd>pip install spacy</kbd>.
 Once it's installed, run <kbd>python -m spacy download en</kbd>
-4. You can now create an environment using the `Marijuana_Study.yml` file.
+4. You can now create an environment using the `yml` file in the folder related to the specific analysis you wish to run.
 In the terminal go to the directory where you cloned this repository.
-Now run <kbd>conda env create -f Marijuana_Study.yml</kbd>.
+Now run <kbd>conda env create -f [filename].yml</kbd>.
 5. Once the environment is created, you will need to activate the environment.
-To do this run <kbd>conda activate Marijuana_study</kbd>
+To do this run <kbd>conda activate [environment name]</kbd>
 6. You might also need nltk to run the files.
 To install nltk, follow [this guide](https://www.nltk.org/data.html).

 ## The Dataset

 Our [public google drive](https://drive.google.com/drive/u/0/folders/1yx2lmbrbHr0uAA8zLj-TbHaXqOrcNhw6) contains a database file, 'reddit_comments_database.db' in the datasets folder, which has the most up-to-date dataset and information used by the model.
+If you would like access to the dataset, please request it in Google Drive, briefly describing your use case, and one of the team members will get in touch with you to share the resources.

 Each row corresponds to one comment, of which there are 3059959.
 The schema of the database is as follows:
 - Comments table:
     - original_comm (Text) : The original comments for the data set, which were extracted and parsed from pushshift's dataset of all Reddit comments [here](https://files.pushshift.io/reddit/comments/).
 Our data is a subset of theirs in terms of both breadth and depth.
     - original_indices (Integer): It is the index for that comment in the context of the particular month's pushshift data dump.